balbasty/jitfields/README.md

 **/!\ This is very experimental**

-- I am implementing the GPU version of the algorithms in pure CUDA, which is compiled just-in-time by `cupy`.
+- GPU version of the algorithms are written in pure CUDA, and compiled just-in-time by `cupy`.
-- I am implementing the CPU version of the algorithms in pure C++, which gets just-in-time compiled by `cppyy`.
+- CPU version of the algorithms are written in pure C++, and compiled just-in-time by `cppyy`.

 Note that currently, the CPU implementation is single-threaded.
 I do plan to implement a multi-threaded parallel loop in the near future.

 ## Implemented so far

-### Known bugs

-- `spline_coeff` segfaults when the input shape is too small compared to the spline order

 ### CPU and GPU